JuliaPy/pyjulia/README.md

 **Note** You need to explicitly add julia to your `PATH`, an alias will not work.

-`pyjulia` is tested against Python versions 2.7 and 3.5.
+`pyjulia` is tested against Python versions 2.7 and 3.5 and 3.7.
 Older versions of Python (than 2.7)  are not supported.

 Installation
 ------------